A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark: Empirical Study

-We now present our experiment on the effectiveness of test-suite based repair approaches on the \quixbugs benchmark.
-The experiment covers several dimensions of automatic repair: benchmark analysis, repair effectiveness, patch correctness assessment.
+We now present our empirical study on the effectiveness of test suite based repair approaches on the \quixbugs benchmark.
+The empirical study covers several dimensions of automatic repair: benchmark analysis, repair effectiveness, patch correctness assessment.
 First, we list the research questions (RQs) of our work, we then describe the research methodology for each RQ.